d34dman/d34dman.github.com/_posts/drupal/2016-10-03-Fabalicious.md

 7. `DRUSH` : clear cache
 8. `DRUSH` : turn off maintenance mode

-Later, run similar steps for production too, with few changes.
+These steps with very little variations is prefomed by Stephanie, Mario and Bob.

 As the number of projects grew, so did the number of instances of Drupal we have to deploy and maintain.
+And good luck if you are the Stephanie, Mario and Bob in your company.

 ### The Problem

 * Needed some way to keep track of all the instances related to a particular project.
 * Wanted somebody to take care of the mundane repititive task of deployment.

-A script to automate the whole process would be really helpful.
-That is where fabric comes for help.
+A *script* to automate the whole process is obviously helpful.
+We also needed something that would take care of running our script accross various servers.

+Thats where fabric comes to help us.

 ### What is Fabric?